 We currently provide products and services to customers in many foreign countries, and we may seek to further expand our operations into additional jurisdictions.
-On a consolidated basis, revenues from foreign countries were \$1,088.4 million or 70.5% of total revenues in our Financial Services segment for the year ended December 31, 2015.
+On a consolidated basis, revenues from foreign countries were over \$1.0 billion, or more than two-thirds of total revenues in our Financial Services segment for the year ended December 31, 2016.
 In many countries, the laws and rules and regulations applicable to the financial services industry are uncertain and evolving, and it may be difficult for us to determine the exact requirements of local regulations in every jurisdiction.
 Our inability to remain in compliance with local laws and rules and regulations in a particular foreign jurisdiction could have a significant and negative effect not only on our businesses in that market but also on our reputation generally.
 If we are unable to manage any of these risks effectively, our businesses could be adversely affected.